sandstorm-io/sandstorm/docs/administering/sniproxy.md

 The main reason is to allow users to connect with your Sandstorm instance in the standard HTTPS port (443) and keep using that port also for any other web apps.

-This action is going to change the BASE_URL of Sandstorm, presumably, so you'll trigger the erasing of OAuth configuration.
+This action is going to change the BASE_URL of Sandstorm, presumably, so you'll end up erasing the OAuth configuration.
 To fix that, you will need to follow the "How do I log in, if there's a problem with logging in via the web?" section of [the FAQ](faq.md).

 This document assumes the server is running Debian or one of its derivatives (e.g. Ubuntu).
 If your server is not, you might need to adjust some steps.
 Note that there will be some downtime in this process so you might want to do it when your server is not very busy.